Two decks of cards are shuffled by the

 Idea credited to Del Ray.

-a also a great grand-wizard, to help him perform
+grandfather, who was also a great grand-wizard, to help

-every once in a blue moon, you dust him off and let him
+the bird and every once in a blue moon, you dust him off

-join you in your magic performances.
-Then you proceed to
+and let him join you in your magic performances.
+Then you

-demonstrate the magic of the bird who can reveal secretly
+proceed to demonstrate the magic of the bird who can

-side-show automated predictor.
-The bird can be made for
+Zoltan, the side-show automated predictor.
+The bird can

-magi-tronics), but you must be able to solder and glue
+electronics (or magi-tronics), but you must be able to

 In this variation of John